syntaxkim/project1-rainyday/README.md

     }

+You can also access each endpoint by specifying particular information.
-특정 URL을 통해 기본 JSON 데이터에서 일부만 추출이 가능합니다. city, lat, long 만 추가했습니다.
+Supported endpoints: city, lat, long

 https://minsu-rainyday.herokuapp.com/api/locations/10002/city